US consumer spending rebounded in August despite COVID - KESQ

 WASHINGTON (AP) — U.S. consumer spending accelerated in August amide a surge in COVID-19 cases, even as soaring demand and snarled supply chains kept inflation high.

-The report showed inflation stayed high: Consumer prices increased 0.4% in August from July, the same increase as the previous month.
-In the past year, prices rose 4.3%, up slightly from the previous month and the highest in more than three decades.
-Excluding the volatile food and energy categories, core inflation increased 0.3% in August and 3.6% from a year earlier, the same figures as the previous month.
-The unchanged readings are a sign inflation could be leveling off.
+Consumer prices increased 0.4% in August from July, the same increase as the previous month.
+In the past year, inflation rose 4.3%, up slightly from the previous month and the highest in more than three decades.

-Overall, the data signaled that despite a dent to consumer confidence, Americans are still spending enough to drive the economy forward.
-Most economists forecast that growth slowed in the July-September quarter, but expect that it will still come in at about a healthy 3.5% annual rate, down from 6.7% in the April-June quarter.

 Still, Powell said he expected supply chain problems to start improving next year, which would start to push inflation lower in the first half of 2022.